-However, each of these recipes is incredibly delicious, and we are sure that you are going to love at least one of them.
+If you want to make your own healthy camping snacks, each of these recipes listed below is incredibly delicious, and we are sure that you are going to love at least one of them.
 Healthy and packed full of nutrients, these quick and easy snacks have everything you need to just keep on going.

 Plus, many of them can be prepped ahead of time so that you don’t have to worry about making them when you are on the move.
-Your next hiking or camping trip is sure to be an amazing one.
+Your next camping trip is sure to be an amazing one if you bring these: